MCDReforged/PluginCatalogue/scripts/resources/templates/meta_readme.md

     "mcdreforged": ">=2.2.0"
   },

-  // A list of string, plugin's python requirements
+  // A list of string, plugin's Python requirements
-  // i.g. lines in the requirements.txt files
+  // i.e. lines from the requirements file selected by mcdreforged.plugin.json "requirements": [
-  "requirements": [
     "mcdreforged>=2.2.0"
   ],